gallantlab/pycortex/docs/database.rst

 .. _Caret: http://brainvis.wustl.edu/wiki/index.php/Main_Page
 .. _Freesurfer: http://surfer.nmr.mgh.harvard.edu/

 Accessing surfaces
 ~~~~~~~~~~~~~~~~~~
-Two methods exist for accessing the surface data once they are committed to the database: direct command access, or via a convienient tab complete interface.
+Two methods exist for accessing the surface data once they are committed to the database: direct command access, or via a convienient tab completion interface.

 Command access
 ~~~~~~~~~~~~~~
 For the direct command access, there are two call signatures::

-    from cortex import surfs
+    import cortex
-    pts, polys = surfs.getSurf('AH', 'fiducial', merge=True)
+    pts, polys = cortex.db.get_surf('AH', 'fiducial', merge=True)

 This returns the points and polygons of the given subject and surface type.
-Hemisphere defaults to "both", and since merge is true, they are vertically stacked **left, then right**.
+Hemisphere defaults to "both", and since ``merge`` is true, they are vertically stacked **left, then right**.
 The polygon indices are shifted up for the right hemisphere to make a single unified geometry.

 With merge=False, the return looks different::